Decriminalization of sex work: Health

 According to the World Health Organization (WHO), sex workers are considered one of the key populations at risk for HIV infection, and sex workers who inject drugs are at even more risk due to unprotected sex, syringe sharing, alcohol or drug dependence, and violence.
 Stigma, poverty, and exclusion from legal social services have increased their vulnerability to HIV infection.
 Health risks and transmission of HIV as well as other sexually transmitted infections (STIs) are increased in incidences where condom usage and accessibility is limited or used to identify and criminalize sex workers.
 Many sex workers are managed by 'gatekeepers' who may be brothel owners, clients, or law enforcement figures, who often dictate condom usage.
 In Cambodia, a survey showed that 30% of sex workers who refused to put on condoms were sexually coerced.
 Fear of law enforcement and incarceration also discourages possession of condoms since they provide evidence for officers to prosecute and arrest.
 Evidence suggests that HIV risk can be sharply reduced when sex workers are able to negotiate safer sex.
 Decriminalization of sex work decreases the risk of HIV infection by breaking down stigma and increasing access to health services, reducing the risk of HIV/AIDS and STIs.

 According to a 2020 study, criminalisation of sex work in one district in East Java, compared to neighbouring districts where sex work was not criminalised, increased the rate of sexually transmitted infections among female sex workers by 58%, made their income after leaving sex work lower on average, and their children more likely to begin working to supplement household income rather than go to school (as school expenses were harder to meet).
 A 2018 study found that the 2003–2009 decriminalization of indoor prostitution in Rhode Island led to reduced sexually transmitted infections (female gonorrhoea incidence declined by over 40%) and fewer rapes (reported rape offences fell by 30%).
 A 2017 study found that the introduction of legal prostitution zones in the Netherlands substantially reduced drug-related crime, sexual abuse and rape (the latter two by 30–40% in the first two years).

 Violence

-According to a 2021 study, the openings of adult entertainment establishments (strip clubs, gentlemen clubs and escort girl services) in New York City were associated with a 13% decrease in sex crime one week after the opening (while having no impact on other forms of crime).
+According to a 2021 study, the openings of strip clubs and escort services in New York City were associated with a 13% decrease in sex crime one week after the opening, while having no impact on other forms of crime.
 The evidence suggests that potential sex offenders frequent such establishments rather than commit sex crimes.